Computer Science (COMP)

 COMP5700 CLASSICAL ARTIFICIAL INTELLIGENCE

 This course is a graduate-level overview of fundamental techniques for building intelligent systems.
 Topics include combinatorial search, decision making, knowledge representation, planning, reasoning under uncertainty, and learning.
 Students will implement algorithms using each of these techniques to build fully functional programs.
-Prerequisite: COMP5050 (4 credits) summer
+(4 credits) summer

 COMP5705 DATA MINING